 During the recovery phase, the acute symptoms of psychosis recede, although the person may be left feeling depressed and withdrawn.
-It is possible for some people to make a full recovery from schizophrenia or psychosis, but in the majority of cases, the negative symptoms will remain to some extent.
+Some people can make a full recovery from schizophrenia or psychosis, but in the majority of cases, the negative symptoms will remain to some extent.
 There is also a possibility of relapsing, so appropriate long-term care is a must.

 What Causes Schizophrenia and Psychosis?

 Schizophrenia and psychosis are thought to be caused by a combination of genetic and environmental factors.
-These factors result in an imbalance in neurotransmitters, the brain chemicals which are responsible for mood and behavior among other things.
+These factors result in an imbalance in neurotransmitters, the brain chemicals responsible for mood and behavior, among other things.
 The primary neurotransmitter involved in psychosis is thought to be dopamine.